Pier 6

 The Navy Yard section of Charlestown occupies a particular position in Boston's dining geography: close enough to the city center to attract a broad dining public, yet separated by the harbor in a way that gives the neighborhood its own rhythm.
 Arriving at 1 8th Street means passing through a district that has shifted significantly over the past decade, as converted naval infrastructure gave way to residences, offices, and restaurants that now define the waterfront character.
 The physical setting here does the early editorial work: water on one side, brick and steel on the other, the kind of industrial-maritime frame that Boston does better than most American cities of comparable size.

-Pier 6 holds an address in this corridor that makes it a reference point for anyone assembling a Charlestown dining itinerary.
+Pier 6 is a New England Seafood restaurant at 1 8th St in Charlestown, with a Google rating of 4.3 and an average spend of about $40 per person.
 The neighborhood's restaurant mix skews toward approachable formats with serious kitchens, a pattern visible across comparable addresses in the area.
 Legal Oysteria and Monument Restaurant & Tavern represent the range of tone available within a short distance, from casual seafood to tavern-anchored American.
-Pier 6 positions itself within that mix as a waterfront option with the address specificity — Navy Yard, not the hill — that separates it from Charlestown's more residential dining pockets.
+Pier 6 positions itself within that mix as a waterfront option with the address specificity, Navy Yard, not the hill, that separates it from Charlestown's more residential dining pockets.

 For visitors arriving from outside Charlestown, the logistics of the neighborhood add a layer to the planning question.
 The MBTA water shuttle from Long Wharf to the Navy Yard is the most direct approach from downtown Boston, and it runs on a schedule that rewards checking in advance rather than assuming frequency matches demand.
 Alternatively, the neighborhood is accessible by foot across the Charlestown Bridge from the North End, a crossing that takes roughly fifteen minutes and passes through a stretch of the city that contextualizes the transition from dense urban fabric to the more open Navy Yard grid.
 Neither option is difficult, but both benefit from knowing before you go.